A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Nested stochastic approximation

-\subsection{Convergence Analysis}
+\subsection{Convergence analysis}

-We study here the scheme~\eqref{approximate:sgd:algorithm}.
-We first analyze its bias, then prove an $L^2(\mathbb{P})$-error bound on the iterates, after that analyze its complexity and eventually establish a tuning method for the number of iterations with respect to the bias parameter $h\in\mathcal{H}$ in order to achieve some prescribed error.
+We study here the NSA scheme \eqref{approximate:sgd:algorithm}.
+We first analyse its bias, then prove an \text{$L^{2}(\mathbb{P})$-error} bound on the iterates, after that analyse its complexity and eventually establish a tuning method for the number of iterations with respect to the bias parameter $h\in \mathcal{H}$ in order to achieve some prescribed error. \\